neggles/CrashForge/README.md

    * Home-Assistant control

    #### THINGS THAT NEED TO BE FIXED
    There is a binary in the root directory of the main flash.
 This allows to print a file directly from the filesystem.
 It does not work correctly.
+Fixing this will allow printing from other programs via a network socket, or by a cron job on the local file system.
 I have a feeling that the QT instance which runs the print daemon does not allow the serial port to be taken over.
 I'll figure out a way around this eventually, but I have not had time to mess with this in a few months.